Published on 25 October 2021

 Bottom Line from Practical Anxiety Solutions

-While Valium has many medical merits, prolonged use of this drug increases the risk of addiction and dependence.
+While Diazepam has many medical merits, prolonged use of this drug increases the risk of addiction and dependence.
 Diazepam's effects might make the drug use pleasurable in the short term but harmful in the long run.
-Stopping Valium may cause withdrawal symptoms in people who are reliant on it.
+Stopping Diazepam may cause withdrawal symptoms in people who are reliant on it.

-Without medical support, those who try to discontinue using Valium have the risk of rebound symptoms, such as seizures, anxiety, and muscular spasms.
-Using a tapering approach is one way to detox from Valium addiction.
+Without medical support, those who try to discontinue using Diazepam have the risk of rebound symptoms, such as seizures, anxiety, and muscular spasms.
+Using a tapering approach is one way to detox from Diazepam addiction.

 Over a few weeks or months, the drug is tapered off gradually.
 A patient typically experiences withdrawal symptoms when going through detox.
 Although these side effects might not be pleasant, detox is an essential part of the recovery process.